Gujarati cinema: Rise and decline (1970–2000)

-Revival (2001–present)
+Revival (2000–present)

 Fewer than twenty films a year were produced in the early 2000s.
 In 2005, the government of Gujarat announced a 100% entertainment tax exemption for U and U/A certified films and 20% tax on A certified films.
 The government also announced ₹5 lakh subsidy for Gujarati films.
 There was an increase in the number of films produced after 2005 due to the tax exemption and the rise in demand for films in rural north Gujarat, especially Banaskantha district.
 The demand was fueled by the working class population demanding local musical and linguistic styled films which were mostly released in single screen cinemas.
 The number of films produced per year was over sixty in 2009 and 2010.
 In 2012, the Gujarati cinema produced a record number of seventy-two films.
 Maiyar Ma Mandu Nathi Lagtu (2001) directed by Jashwant Gangani, starring Hiten Kumar, was well received.
 The film's sequel was released in 2008.
 Gam Ma Piyariyu Ne Gam Ma Sasariyu (2005) and Muthi Uchero Manas (2006) were also well received by audiences.
 Dholi Taro Dhol Vage (2008) directed by Govindbhai Patel, was produced by Reliance BIG Pictures.
 Vikram Thakor starred in several films including Ek Var Piyu Ne Malva Aavje (2006).
 His six films for rural audiences earned ₹3 crore.
 He was called the superstar of Gujarati cinema by various media.
 Hiten Kumar, Chandan Rathod, Hitu Kanodia, Mamta Soni, Roma Manek and Mona Thiba are popular among rural audiences.

 Love Is Blind (2005) was the first Gujarati film released in the multiplexes.
 The Better Half (2008) directed by Ashish Kakkad failed commercially but drew the attention of critics and an urban audience.
 It was the first Gujarati film on super 16 mm format.
-Little Zizou, a 2009 film in Hindi, Gujarati, and English, written and directed by Sooni Taraporevala, won the Silver Lotus Award or Rajat Kamal in the National Film Award for Best Film on Family Welfare category at the 56th National Film Awards.
+Little Zizou, a 2009 film in Hindi, Gujarati, and English, written and directed by Sooni Taraporevala, won the Silver Lotus Award in the National Film Award for Best Film on Family Welfare category at the 56th National Film Awards.
 Muratiyo No. 1 (2005) and Vanechandno Varghodo (2007), both starring Devang Patel, were big budget films but had moderate collections.
 In August 2011, the Gujarati film industry reached a milestone, having produced over a thousand films since the beginning of the talkies.
 Veer Hamirji (2012) was an historical film which was shortlisted for Indian representation at the Oscars.
 The Good Road (2013), directed by Gyan Correa, won the Best Feature Film in Gujarati at the 60th National Film Awards and later became the first Gujarati film ever selected to represent India at the Oscars.
 The film won the Best Feature Film Jury Award at the Indian Film Festival, Houston in October 2013.